Best Gaming TV 2022: 4K, 120hz, 8K, and More Top Picks

 That being said, this Samsung QE75QN900A does offer 120hz, 4K gaming in the meantime on a massive scale, and you should be able to enjoy at least some non-gaming 8K content in the near future too.

-As with many of the TVs on this list, it also features VRR, ALLM, and HDR 10, which combine to make the perfect storm for immersive and fluid gaming.
-HDR 10 is especially handy for offering incredibly vibrant and accurate imagery, which will be of paramount importance in games.
+As with many of the TVs on this list, it also features VRR, ALLM, and HDR 10, all of which is like the perfect storm for immersive and fluid gaming.

 Another big hitter from Samsung, and worth considering if the budget is there and you fancy planning ahead.